Interference Prediction in Wireless Networks: Stochastic Geometry meets Recursive Filtering: Abstract

 \section{Abstract}

 This article proposes and evaluates a technique to predict the level of interference in wireless networks.
-We design a recursive predictor that computes future interference values at a given location by filtering measured interference at this location.
-The parametrization of the predictor is done offline by translating the autocorrelation of interference into an autoregressive moving average (ARMA) representation.
+We design a recursive predictor that estimates future interference values by filtering measured interference at a given location.
+The predictor's parameterization is done offline by translating the autocorrelation of interference into an auto\-regressive moving average (ARMA) representation.
 This ARMA model is inserted into a steady-state Kalman filter enabling nodes to predict with low computational effort.
-Results show good performance in terms of accuracy between predicted and true values for relevant time horizons.
-Although the predictor is parametrized for the case of Poisson networks, Rayleigh fading, and fixed message lengths, a sensitivity analysis shows that it also works well in more general network scenarios.
-Numerical examples for underlay device-to-device communications and a common wireless sensor technology illustrate its broad applicability.
-The predictor can be applied as part of interference management to improve medium access, scheduling, and resource allocation.
+Results show a good accuracy of predicted values versus true values for relevant time horizons.
+Although the predictor is parameterized for Poisson-distributed nodes, Rayleigh fading, and fixed message lengths, a sensitivity analysis shows that it also tends to work well in more general network scenarios.
+Numerical examples for underlay device-to-device communications, a common wireless sensor technology, and coexistence scenarios of Wi-Fi and LTE illustrate its broad applicability.
+The predictor can be applied as part of interference management to improve medium access, scheduling, and radio resource allocation.